Same storm, different boats: How to keep your people motivated

 ‘We are not all in the same boat.
 We are all in the same storm.’

-The writer Damian Barr used this analogy on Twitter this week to convey the wealth inequalities that the coronavirus has highlighted.
+The writer Damian Barr used this analogy to convey the wealth inequalities that the coronavirus has highlighted.
 From an HR perspective, it can also be used to shed a light on the vastly different experiences we are living through in the workplace right now.

 For many leaders, navigating the world of work during a global pandemic will have started with a lot of crisis work such as moving teams to virtual, following short-term project plans or managing the impact of furlough on their staff.
 But while this has weathered the immediate upheaval of COVID-19, leaders now need to keep their people motivated to solve the bigger, newer problems their business may be facing.